NaviServer - programmable web server

 In case the frame is finished (fin status bit is set), the dict contains as well the WebSocket opcode and the payload of the frame.

-ns_connchan status channel
+ns_connchan status ?-server server? channel

 driver (module name the driver), fragments (for WebSocket read operations: number of bytes in the WebSocket fragments buffer), framebuffer (for WebSocket read operations: number of bytes in the WebSocket frame buffer), peer (communication peer, the IP address of the other side of the channel), received (number of bytes received), sendbuffer (for buffered write operations: number of bytes in the send buffer), sent (number of bytes sent), and start (time when the connection started).
 When a callback is defined for this channel, the dict contains as well the callback and the condition on which the callback will be fired.